Injured Wildlife Gold Coast: Here’s What To Do In An Emergency

 Here are some emergency contacts to assist you in the rescue:

 - Currumbin Wildlife Hospital: call 07 5534 0813 (or get directions to the Currumbin Wildlife Hospital)

 - Wildcare Australia: 07 5527 2444 (for after hours emergencies)

 In the case of an emergency, it’s important to minimise the amount of stress to the animal, as well as protect yourself from harm’s way.
 Once you’ve assessed the scenario, and you’ve determined your best bet is take immediate action, you’ll need to capture the animal as quickly and effectively as possible before transporting them to your local wildlife vet.

 You can generally catch an animal by placing a towel or blanket over the top of them, scooping them up, and placing them into a well-ventilated box.
 Bonus points if you have a handy pair gloves, as wearing them will protect both yourself and the animal from injury or the spreading of germs.

 4. Don’t try and feed the animal

 Many people make the mistake (albeit a well-intentioned one) of feeding a sick or orphaned animal a type of food that can be detrimental their health.
 Even an animal in shock or with internal injuries is at risk if they’re fed before being assessed and given the all-clear by a vet.
 Your best bet is to avoid feeding wildlife at all costs.

 Even something as innocent as a piece of bread can cause serious disease, which can even lead to death.
 Currumbin Wildlife Hospital regularly admits baby birds with severe bone deformities after the consumption of red meat by their parents.
 Even certain types of seeds can lead to serious liver disease in birds due to their high fat content.

-5. Donate to the Currumbin Wildlife Hospital Foundation to support this critical public veterinary service
+5. Donate to Currumbin Wildlife Hospital to support this critical public veterinary service